Dick Jewell’s World of Magic Movement

 The Dood: Yeah, right!

 Dick Jewell: It was top end field recording equipment.
-The first Nagra safari was to find the original Trance music, which was played by the Bushmen of the Kalahari dessert in Namibia.
+The first Nagra safari was to find the original Trance music, which was played by the Bushmen of the Kalahari desert in Namibia.

 The Dood: They were locked into Jazz and Trance because of Apartheid.
 Correct?